-We believe mine closure is critical for the sustainability of our legacy and of the communities surrounding them.
-For this reason, we created a new business unit that focuses solely on our approach to closure.
-For Goldcorp, improving our mine rehabilitation and closure practices is important for:
+We believe mine closure is critical for the sustainability of both our legacy and the communities surrounding the mines.
+For this reason, our Reclamation and Closure team focuses solely on a global approach to closure.
+For Goldcorp, improving our mine rehabilitation and closure practices is important to:

 - Enhancing our social licence – By inviting public and regulatory scrutiny of our closure planning and practices, we have the opportunity to earn and increase stakeholder support throughout the mine lifecycle.

 - Prioritizing and reducing risk – Early planning prepares us for the future.
-Proactive designs and active restoration result in stable landforms and successful long-term restoration of the land and water.
+Proactive designs and active reclamation result in stable landforms and successful long-term restoration of the land and water.

 - Improving the closure process – A closed mine is a long-term responsibility.
-Improving our engineering, planning and reclamation activities while the mine is in operation will result in better management of environmental rehabilitation, and support the establishment of a sustainable landform which can be utilized to its fullest extent by local communities.
+Improving our engineering, planning and reclamation activities while the mine is in operation will result in better management of environmental rehabilitation.
+Moreover, improving these activities, will help us establish of a sustainable landform which can be utilized to its fullest extent by local communities.